bariscimen/baris-laravel-generator/README.md

-# Laravel Model generator v0.1
+# Laravel Model Generator v1
 Laravel 5 model generator for an existing database schema.

 It connects to existing database and generates model class files with relations based on the existing tables.